 Modern railway control systems enable a high level of automation and make a considerable contribution toward optimal usage of existing infrastructure.
-Besides enabling the implementation of optimised timetables and flexible interlocking control, systems relieve operators of routine tasks.
+Besides enabling the implementation of optimized timetables and flexible interlocking control, systems relieve operators of routine tasks.

 However, remote access by bad actors can have a devastating impact.
 It is imperative to verify the identity of every user and entity trying to gain access to these systems.
 In many instances the main vulnerability comes down to passwords and firewalls.
-Applying standard IT security principles and policies is a simple remedy to prevent unauthorised access.
+Applying standard IT security principles and policies is a simple remedy to prevent unauthorized access.
 More sophisticated approaches would model typical user and entity behavior analytics and raise security alerts when access requests go outside normal bounds.

 Safety and access management.
-For years, physical security has been the primary defence used to protect industrial control systems.
+For years, physical security has been the primary defense used to protect industrial control systems.
 Chain-link fencing, padlocked control boxes, closed-circuit television and security patrols kept analog signaling systems safe from attack.
-Today, cyber security is of equal importance, especially when “digital twins” of physical assets are used for monitoring and optimisation.
+Today, cyber security is of equal importance, especially when “digital twins” of physical assets are used for monitoring and optimization.
 These twins can be accessed remotely, requiring additional safety and access management steps.

-Train operators and infrastructure operators need a security transformation roadmap that: includes elements of cyber defence and threat intelligence to monitor everything on the OT network; uses digital identity and authentication and access management to verify identities of people and machines accessing the OT network; provides data protection to encrypt data across the OT network; and secures infrastructure for endpoints such as ICS, PLC, SCADA, and IoT sensors.
+Train operators and infrastructure operators need a security transformation roadmap that: includes elements of cyber defense and threat intelligence to monitor everything on the OT network; uses digital identity and authentication and access management to verify identities of people and machines accessing the OT network; provides data protection to encrypt data across the OT network; and secures infrastructure for endpoints such as ICS, PLC, SCADA, and IoT sensors.

 Rail asset management.
 Industrial IoT has paved the way for the Fourth Industrial Revolution, also called Industry 4.0.
 Industrial IoT connects assets and equipment to the internet to monitor asset performance, control asset operation and predict asset failure.
-The data collected by a virtual sea of sensors enables us to optimise operations across the rail infrastructure and increase the capacity of the rail network.
+The data collected by a virtual sea of sensors enables us to optimize operations across the rail infrastructure and increase the capacity of the rail network.
 The result is more trains running on time for more passengers and a more reliable transportation network.

-Condition-based monitoring of rolling stock and predictive maintenance programs for rail assets will organise maintenance based on remote diagnostic data.
+Condition-based monitoring of rolling stock and predictive maintenance programs for rail assets will organize maintenance based on remote diagnostic data.
 Such data is used to predict asset failures, but hackers seek to gain access to this same data, with the potential to introduce the opposite effect — complete disruption of the rail network by misdirecting and shutting down critical pieces of equipment.